Lurker00/DX90-firmware/release/README.md

 It is obvious that none of them have any use in DX90.
 Note for the last two items: DX90 has removed Dalvik JVM, so there is no a way to install and run Android apps!

 ##3.
-CPU is always working at the highest performance.
+CPU is always working at the highest performance

 **Note:** iBasso has incorporated this modification into stock firmware version 2.1.5.